jossef/requests/README.md

 a dart library to make HTTP requests (inspired by python [requests](https://github.com/psf/requests) module).
 It comes with JSON support and a lightweight implementation to store cookies like a browser.

 ### Cookies, huh?
-Server side cookies (via response header `SET-COOKIE`) are stored using the assistance of `quiver.cache`.
-Stored cookies will be send seamlessly on the next http requests you make to the same domain (simple implementation, similar to a web browser)
+Server side cookies (via response header `SET-COOKIE`) are stored using the assistance of [`quiver.cache`](https://pub.dev/documentation/quiver/latest/quiver.cache/quiver.cache-library.html).
+Stored cookies will be send seamlessly on the next http requests you make to the same domain (simple implementation, similar to a web browser).

 ## Install